haroldadmin/atproto-browser/README.md

 ## Contributing

 This project is open for contributions.
-Feel free to open an issue or submit a PR.
+Feel free to open an issue or submit a PR if there's something you'd like to see!

 ## Disclaimer

-This project is not affiliated with or endorsed by Bluesky, or the team behind Atproto.
+This project is not affiliated with, or endorsed by Bluesky.
+I'm not a member of the Bluesky team, and this project is not an official product.